Learn about the Exponential Smoothing algorithm.

 Components of ESM such as trend and seasonality extensions, can have an additive or multiplicative form.
 The simpler additive models assume that shock, trend, and seasonality are linear effects within the recursive formulation.

 16.1.2 Simple Exponential Smoothing

-In simple exponential smoothing model, each forecast (smoothed value) is computed as the weighted average of the previous observations, where the weights decrease exponentially depending on the value of smoothing constant α.
+In a simple Exponential Smoothing model, each forecast (smoothed value) is computed as the weighted average of the previous observations, where the weights decrease exponentially depending on the value of smoothing constant α.
 Values of the smoothing constant, α, near one, put almost all weight on the most recent observations.
 Values of α near zero allows the distant past observations to have a large influence.

 16.1.3 Models with Trend but No Seasonality

 The preferred form of additive (linear) trend is sometimes called Holt’s method or double exponential smoothing.